morristech/Wade-Morris-Android-assessment/README.md

 > You can complete these tasks in any order you like, but starting with one or two bugs might be a good way to get into the codebase.

 # Detail
+M == main branch
+D == develop branch
 ## Bugs
 For reference to the original design check out the ***original_design.png*** file in the ***assets*** folder.
-- [ ] Bug 1: On the about screen, there seems to be a layout issue with the question.
+- [M] Bug 1: On the about screen, there seems to be a layout issue with the question.
-- [ ] Bug 2: The preselected answer is not visible.
+- [M] Bug 2: The preselected answer is not visible.
-- [ ] Bug 3: When changing the answer to a question no selection is visible.
+- [M] Bug 3: When changing the answer to a question no selection is visible.

 ## Profile View
 For designs check out the ***profile_view_designs*** folder in ***assets***.
-- [ ] Choose which version of the profile view design you would like to attempt.
+- [M] Choose which version of the profile view design you would like to attempt.
-- [ ] Create a generic, reusable version of your chosen design.
+- [M] Create a generic, reusable version of your chosen design.
-- [ ] Display your view at the top of the About screen.
+- [M] Display your view at the top of the About screen.
-- [ ] Tapping on the image in your view should allow a user to select a new image to display from their gallery.
+- [M] Tapping on the image in your view should allow a user to select a new image to display from their gallery.
-- [ ] If a user updates their profile image, their image on the list of Engineers screen should also update.
+- [D] If a user updates their profile image, their image on the list of Engineers screen should also update.

 ## Ordering the list of Engineers
 There are no designs for this task.
-- [ ] Order the list of engineers accending based on the number of years, coffees or bugs.
+- [D] Order the list of engineers accending based on the number of years, coffees or bugs.
-- [ ] Add tests
+- [D] Add tests